reportportal/reportportal-mcp-server/README.md

 ## What is the ReportPortal MCP Server?

 The ReportPortal MCP Server is a bridge between your ReportPortal instance and AI chat assistants (such as Claude Desktop, GitHub Copilot, Cursor).
 In simple terms, it lets you ask questions in plain English about your test runs and get answers directly from ReportPortal.
+It follows the official [MCP](https://modelcontextprotocol.io/overview) guidelines.

 For example, instead of logging into the ReportPortal UI, you could ask your AI assistant "What tests failed in the last run?" or "List the 5 most recent test runs," and it will fetch that information from ReportPortal for you.
 This makes it easy for QA testers and managers to query test results using natural language, speeding up analysis and reporting.